Alfresco/docs-alfresco/ags/latest/using/smc/user-guide.md

 4. Enter an Originating Organization, for example, government or other body.

-5. Enter a guide publication date.
+5. Enter a guide {% include tooltip.html word="publicationdate" text="publication date" %}.
 This is the date when the guide should be made available.

 6. Select whether to make the guide available for classifying content.